ali0it/Ali-Ai-sources-code/README.md

 These configs work for my workflow.
 You should:
 1. Start with what resonates
 2. Modify for your stack
-3. Remove what you don't use
+3. Remov you don't use
 4. Add your own patterns

 ---